AwalaApp/specs/rs000-core.md

    How this step is initiated will depend on the type of node acting as the client:

    - When the client is a courier, it MUST initiate this step by sending one or more CCAs to the public gateway and the public gateway MUST then return all the cargo it holds for the gateway of each CCA, if any.
+Additionally, the public gateway MUST sign the cargo with the Cargo Delivery Authorization contained in the respective CCA.
    - When the client is a private gateway, it MUST simply deliver the cargo bound for its peer gateway, if any.

    The client MUST close the underlying connection at the end of this step.